Skip to navigation

 The posing sadhus in Durbar Square

 A lone white man ambles through the square, looking lost in the way that only tourists can manage.
-Durbar Square is bustling, but in his mission to take in the atmosphere he's committed the ultimate sin and the touts aren't going to miss a minute.
+Durbar Square is bustling, but in his mission to take in the atmosphere he's committed the ultimate sin and the touts aren't going to miss a trick.
 'Rickshaw, mate, cheap price'; 'Picture?
 One picture?'; 'Something to smoke...?'; 'Money change, you make money change?'; 'I am very good guide, sir, many things to see in Durbar Square'; 'Just looking, sir, just looking, very good stones'.
-In Kathmandu, you learn to look occupied all the time if you want to avoid hassle, and he'll learn quickly.
+In Kathmandu, you learn to look occupied all the time if you want to avoid hassle, and he'll learn quickly enough.

 Kathmandu's bustling Durbar Square